WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### ✅ Changes Nov 05, 2025:

 1. Full rewrite; Made leaner and faster.
-2. icbc_e-stamp_and_copy_tool is a modified version that will also copy a blank policy document to a preferred network drive and seperate by producer
+2. icbc_e-stamp_and_copy_tool is a modified version that will also copy a blank policy document to a storage drive and sort the file by producer.
-3. the config.xlsx file contains the path name and producers name
+3. The config.xlsx file contains the path name and producers name.
-4. if you get this error "[WinError 3] The system cannot find the path specified", it means either the name of the producer folder or the root path does not exists

 ## License